 Class Participation -- Students are required to submit reading participation assignments answering questions based on the reading prior to the lecture reviewing the material.
 Class Work -- Students may have lab time available during class to work on their homework.
 Home Work -- Homework can be found on the assignment list handed out on the first day of class or on the department website.
-Homework assignments will be submitted either digitally or printed.
+Homework assignments will be submitted one of the following ways: digitally, printed, or require a visual checkoff.
 Homework assignments will demonstrate the student's ability to successfully utilize the software and demonstrate the student's skill set.